KratosMultiphysics/CoSimIO/tutorial/c/README.md

 }
 ```

-You may find this example in `connect_disconect.cpp` file in the `solver_integration/c` folder
+This example can be found in [integration_tutorials/c/connect_disconnect.c](../../tests/integration_tutorials/c/connect_disconnect.c).

 ## Tutorial 4: Data Exchange
 One of the important missions of the CoSimIO is to send and recieve data between processes.
-The `CoSimIO_ExportData()` function can be used to send data to the Kratos or directly to another solver.
+The `CoSimIO_ExportData()` function can be used to send data to the Kratos or directly to another solver/software-tool.
 For exporting the following array 4 doubles:

 ```c
 double data_to_send[] = {3.14, 3.14, 3.14, 3.14};